TheArjunAgarwal/sem4-notes/agth.typ

 The problems of manipulation by a coalition is open#footnote[Was in the 2013 paper, Prof. Prajakta is not sure if it still is.]

 #remark[
-  In case of tied preferences, we can modify the above algorithm with 'galois' decomposition.
+  In case of tied preferences, we can modify the above algorithm with Gallai decomposition.#footnote[The algebra III course had taken over my brain in such a fashion that I wrote this as Galois decomposition and kept thinking how to apply that to graphs.]
 ]
 == Perfect Matching with double sided preferences
 #definition()[